-However, I have not seen traditional scholarship acknowledge the possibility that persons of Shinjin can actually attain the other qualities of a stream-enterer, which include, 1) overcoming doubt (vicikitsā), 2) overcoming the belief in the efficacy of rituals (śīlavrata-parāmaśa), and 3) overcoming attachment to substantial self (satkāya-dṛṣṭi), a belief that the self is unchanging and not dependent on others.
+I am very much aware that in this passage Shinran is making the point that persons of Shinjin attain the level of non-retrogression or the rightly-established state.
+And this, too, is the point that traditional scholarship points out, but I have not seen it acknowledge the possibility that persons of Shinjin can attain the other qualities of a stream-enterer, which include the 1) overcoming of doubt (vicikitsā), 2) overcoming of the belief in the efficacy of rites and rituals (śīlavrata-parāmaśa), and 3) overcoming of attachment to substantial self (satkāya-dṛṣṭi), a belief that the self is unchanging and not dependent on others.
 In our estimation, it is quite reasonable to assume, based on the above discussions of wisdom, that persons of Shinjin can very well achieve them.
-After all, as mentioned earlier, the overcoming of doubt was one of the four dimensions of Shinjin.
-Moreover, when we look at Shinran's life, we see a man who rejected superstitious belief and rituals.
-And finally, I believe his overcoming of the attachment to the view of substantial self can be demonstrated in his exuberant statement that he is now rooted in the Vow, and no longer in the substantial self:
+After all, as mentioned earlier, the overcoming of doubt constitutes one of the four dimensions of Shinjin experience.
+Moreover, as we look at Shinran's life, we see a man who rejected superstitious rites and rituals.
+And finally, his overcoming of the attachment to the view of substantial self can be demonstrated, I believe, in his exuberant utterance: